Actor Dwight Henry eyed in New Orleans killing after arrest for theft

 Henry's cousin, former New Orleans mayoral candidate Troy Henry, said the stabbing was done in self-defense, the Advocate reported.

-Contacted by Reuters, he referred questions to his cousin's lawyer, Jason Williams, who did not immediately return messages seeking comment.
+Contacted by Reuters, he referred questions to his cousin's lawyer, Jason Williams, who said in a statement that the theft charges against his client are without merit.
+The statement did not address the 2006 incident.

 (Additional reporting by Kathy Finn in New Orleans; Editing by Eric Walsh)